Poona Community Enhancement & Infrastructure Planning

 The boat ramp was becoming less usable due to the silting of the channel.
 The PCPA through the second half of the decade lobbied to get the channel dredged.
 See historic photos.

-The MCC, with the financial backing of the developer (Peter Kurts) had applied for dredging of the channel and an upgrade of the ramp but that request was denied by Fisheries Department on environmental grounds.
+The MCC, with the financial backing of the developer (Forrester Kurts) had applied for dredging of the channel and an upgrade of the ramp but that request was denied by Fisheries Department on environmental grounds.
 MCC lodged an Appeal to the Fisheries Tribunal and a public meeting was held at the boat ramp demonstrating the community's desire to have the channel dredged.

 In 1999, with environmental interests of the migratory shorebirds, a Ramsar Wetland Area in Great Sandy Strait was declared.